beyond-communication/beyond-ipsum/README.md

 import BeyondIpsum from 'beyond-ipsum';

 const generator = new BeyondIpsum({
-  // Options for the generator, see section 'Options' });
+  // Settings for the generator, see section 'Settings' });

 // Get a random sentence